awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-api-with-vpclink-cli.md

 # Set up an API Gateway API with Private Integrations Using the AWS CLI<a name="set-up-api-with-vpclink-cli"></a>

- Before creating an API with the private integration, you must have your VPC resource set up and a network load balancer created and configured with your VPC source as the target\.
-If the requirements are not met, follow [Set up a Network Load Balancer for API Gateway Private Integrations](set-up-nlb-for-vpclink-using-console.md) to install the VPC resource, create a NLB, set the VPC resource as a target of the network load balancer\.
+Before creating an API with the private integration, you must have your VPC resource set up and a Network Load Balancer created and configured with your VPC source as the target\.
+If the requirements are not met, follow [Set up a Network Load Balancer for API Gateway Private Integrations](set-up-nlb-for-vpclink-using-console.md) to install the VPC resource, create a Network Load Balancer, and set the VPC resource as a target of the Network Load Balancer\.

+**Note**
+The Network Load Balancer and API must be owned by the same AWS account\.

 For you to be able to create and manage a `VpcLink`, you must also have the appropriate permissions configured\.
 For more information, see [Grant Permissions to Create a VPC Link](grant-permissions-to-create-vpclink.md)\.

 **Note**
  You only need the permissions to create a `VpcLink` in your API\.
 You do not need the permissions to use the `VpcLink`\.

-After the network load balancer is created, note its ARN\.
+After the Network Load Balancer is created, note its ARN\.
 You need it to create a VPC link for the private integration\.

 **To set up an API with the private integration using AWS CLI**

-1. Create a `VpcLink` targeting the specified network load balancer\.
+1. Create a `VpcLink` targeting the specified Network Load Balancer\.

-   For this discussion, we assume the ARN of the network load balancer is `arn:aws:elasticloadbalancing:us-east-1:123456789012:loadbalancer/net/my-vpclink-test-nlb/1f8df693cd094a72`\.
+   For this discussion, we assume the ARN of the Network Load Balancer is `arn:aws:elasticloadbalancing:us-east-1:123456789012:loadbalancer/net/my-vpclink-test-nlb/1f8df693cd094a72`\.

    ```
    aws apigateway create-vpc-link \